lenkapolaskova/Blackpill_RTC_example/README.md

 # Blackpill_RTC_example
-Simple Time and Date RTC example for BlackPill
+Simple Time and Date RTC example for BlackPill board with ST32F411